MaCFP/matl-db/PMMA/Calibration_Results/NIST_FSRI/README.md

 ### All_Props

-This folder contains predictions for all other property sets whose json files contain a full set of properties (kinetics plus rho, c, k) using the 50 kW/m2 R3 test.
+This folder contains predictions for all other property sets whose json files contain a full set of properties (kinetics plus rho, c, and k) using the 50 kW/m2 R3 test.
 This set of results contributed to provide insights on possible user/modeling tool effects.